BasuShaon/24hr-bfx_coding_challenge/README.md

 ## Setup Instructions

 ### 1. Install Dependencies
-Ensure you have Python3.11 installed, cd to root, then install dependencies in a virtual environment
+Ensure you have **Python 3.11+** installed.
+Then, navigate to the root of the repository and install dependencies:
 ```sh
 cd Relation_coding_challenge
 pip install -r requirements.txt
 ```

-### 2. Running the Scripts for Task 1 and 3
+### 2. Running Scripts for Task 1 and 3
 Navigate to the `scripts` folder and run the respective script for each task:
 ```sh
 Python3 scripts/task_1_solution.py
 Python3 scripts/task_3_solution.py
 ```

-### 3. Running the Jupyter Notebook for Task 2
+### 3. Running Jupyter Notebook for Task 2
 Launch Jupyter Notebook:
 ```sh
 jupyter notebook
 ```
-Once the notebook interface opens, navigate to the notebook/ folder and open task_1_solution.ipynb.
+Once the notebook interface opens, navigate to the `scripts` folder and open `task_1_solution.ipynb`.